profweiliu/design-resilient-communities/syllabus.md

 ## Texts and Materials

+All required and optional readings are listed in the course schedule and can be accessed from the course website.

 - **Required readings** are identified for each class and should be completed as preparation before coming to class.
 - **Optional readings** are useful for the class topics, and are encouraged to read them before the class.